-CfD Generators are paid using the funds collected from Suppliers through the interim rate levy, quarterly reconciliations, reserve amounts and mutualisation.
-Without these payments, the Counterparty would not be able to pay the Generators the full difference payments they are due.
-Credit Cover is in place to insure the Counterparty's ability to pay the difference amounts against any Supplier's non-payment.
+CfD Generators and the LNCs are paid using the funds collected from Suppliers through the interim rate levy, quarterly reconciliations, reserve amounts and mutualisation.
+Without these payments, the Counterparty would not be able to pay the Generators and the RCCs the full amounts they are due.
+Credit Cover is in place to insure the Counterparty's ability to pay the amounts against any Supplier's non-payment.
 When a Supplier fails to pay the full invoiced amount, EMRS will draw down on their Credit Cover.
 Credit Cover is not used to protect the non-payment of the Operational Costs Levy and Late Payment Interest.
-Draw down will take place when such payments have not been made, subject to a 'cure period' of two days after the due date to correct the missed payment3.
-Drawn down amounts are not returnable to the Supplier, but will clear the obligations that prompted the draw down.
+Draw down will take place when such payments have not been made, subject to a 'cure period' of two days after the due date to correct the missed payment.
+Drawn down amounts are not returnable to the Supplier, but will clear the obligations that prompted the draw down3.